-We need to give charity to those facing economic challenges and to all causes we truly support.
+We need to give charity to those facing economic challenges and to all causes we truly support, we’d like to implement some fundraising ideas for college students as well.
 Charity is not just about money or the collection plate passed around at churches.
 It is using all of our gifts and abilities to give thanks to God for helping each day be a blessed reality.
 It is praying for those looking for true and grateful help.
 Charity is praying for one another to overcome the tough and arduous roads ahead and the curve balls life throws our way.
 Charity can help us value core facets of why standing with one another is vital in our walk of faith and help us become stronger believers.

 God wants us to hunger for his word and never lose the fire we first possessed when coming to know His beloved son.
 The Holy Spirit is a part of all who accept His word.
 He pushes us forward when we lose sight and only focus on the here and now of our own personal lives.
 We need to look beyond ourselves and stand by one another when times for our brothers and sisters seem the darkest.
 We were all strangers once, regardless of what position we hold in this world.
 We need to show empathy towards all who seek happier times.